josephho1013/M2R_Group_25_2023/README.md

 Supervisor: Professor Alessandra Luati <br/>
 Group 25 members: Joseph Ho, Mikael Sicheng Liu, Hanson Shen, Leven Zhou, You Zhou

-This repository contains the raw and cleaned dataset as well as codes in Python and R used in the research project.
+This repository contains the raw and cleaned datasets as well as codes in Python and R used in the research project.